Have you ever just looked at your house and were just disappointed in how it looks?

 They will now know that you are not going to keep quiet and can damage their business reputation significantly.

 So, the only option they will have is to deliver the best quality service you desire to get.

-On the other hand, if you find that the problems you face are still not getting fixed, you are open to posting your negative review about the specific painting company you hired.
+On the other hand, if you find that the problems you face are still not getting fixed, you are open to posting a negative review about the specific painting company you hired.

-How to Avoid Dealing with a Wrong Painting Company?
+How to Avoid Dealing with the Wrong Painting Company?

 Having all the above information in mind, you will most probably be looking forward to some tips on how you can actually avoid getting into a regrettable situation.

 Well, it all depends on how much homework you do before hiring a painter for your project.

 To put it simply, there are lots of ways by which you can check the professionalism of the house painter you are hiring.
 Some of the things you need to check are:

 Go through the detailed online reviews about the company.
 Check whether there are people (in large numbers) who have experienced bad quality service from the specific company before.